 - Staff must respect the privacy of pupils, parents and colleagues and must not pass confidential or sensitive information to any third parties, without checking first with the person concerned. - Information about pupils, parents or colleagues must never be disclosed to unauthroised telephone enquirers.

 Comments, views & opinions

-- Staff must respect the rights of others and respect those with different beliefs.
-Staff must not express extreme views without balance on sensitive topics such as sexual orientation or religious belief. - Although highly unlikely in the primary setting, work experience and student teachers would be particularly vulnerable.
+Staff must respect the rights of others and respect those with different beliefs.
+Staff must not express extreme views without balance on sensitive topics such as sexual orientation or religious belief.

 Infatuations & Crushes